Computations of HOMFLY homology: Computations

 \section{Computations}

+The implementation of the algorithm is available at \cite{kr-calc}, together with all of the computation results in both human-readble and machine-friendly formats.
+The program takes a braid representation of a knot as an input, and computes its reduced HOMFLY homology.
+For example, the following command runs the computation for the positive trefoil knot $3_1$, represented by the braid $b = \sigma_1\sigma_1\sigma_1$.

+Here the output is expressed in the $\Delta$-sliced form, which was introduced in \cite{CG22}.
+The third grading $k$ can be read by $k = \Delta - i - j$, and each number represent the dimension of $\H^{i, j, k}$.
+This form has the advantage that the three-dimensional array can be expressed in a compact form, where also the symmetry (\Cref{prop:q-sym}) and KR-thinness becomes apparent.
+The above result reads

-The implementation of the algorithm is made public at \cite{kr-calc}.
-As is apparent from the algorithm, the computational cost primarily depends on length $l$ of the input braid representation.
-Our program is capable of computing the reduced HOMFLY homology for knots with braid length $l$ up to $13$ on an ordinary personal computer.
-Using the braid representatives given in the \textit{KnotInfo Database}, we have computed the homology for all prime knots with crossing number $n \leq 10$, and for all prime knots with $n = 11$ and braid length $l \leq 13$ (see \Cref{table:targets} in \Cref{sec:intro}).
-The whole results can be found at \cite{kr-calc}.
-Here we pick some notable ones.
+The computational cost primarily depends on braid length $l$ of the input knot. \Cref{table:targets} shows the number of prime knots classified by the crossing number $n$ and the braid length $l$.
+Our program is capable of computing the results for knots with braid length $l \leq 13$ on an ordinary desktop computer.
+For higher $l$, we will need a high performance computer with a large amount of memory.
+Using the braid representatives provided in \textit{KnotInfo Database} as the input data, we run the program on a $64$-core $3$-TB RAM machine and succeeded to compute the homology for all prime knots in \Cref{table:targets}, except for one knot $11a_{280}\ (l = 17)$.

+For $11a_{280}$, we determined its homology by combining the partially computed result with known results.
+First, \Cref{fig:11a_280} shows the partial computation result for $11a_{280}$, where \verb|?| indicates the places where computations were skipped.
+Now recall the following result.